sailfishos/droidmedia/README.md

-droidmedia provides a device specific library that can be used by gst-droid (https://github.com/sailfishos/gst-droid) to expose android controlled hardware and codecs to gstreamer and the host linux system.
+droidmedia provides a device specific library that can be used by gst-droid (https://github.com/sailfishos/gst-droid) to expose android controlled hardware and codecs to GStreamer and the host linux system.

+Please see also https://docs.sailfishos.org/Reference/Core_Areas_and_APIs/Multimedia/ for an overview of the Sailfish Multimedia system.

 ## Building and Hacking